Vedxnt299/Real-Time-Transaction-and-Audit-Log-System-/README.md

 - The React frontend communicates with the Spring Boot backend via REST APIs.
 - The backend follows a layered architecture (Controller, Service, Repository).
-- Transaction creation APIs are secured using Basic Authentication.
+- Transaction creation APIs are secured using JWT Authentication.
 - All transactions are persistently stored in PostgreSQL and act as an immutable audit log.

 ### NOTE - Screenshots of the application can be found in the [Screenshots](#screenshots) section below.